Chartered status is a symbol of technical competence and signifies a public commitment to professional standards.

-There are five Chartered titles – four for those working in insurance and another for financial planners.
+There are six Chartered titles – five for those working in insurance and another for financial planners.
 Find out more about our new title, Chartered Insurance Underwriting Agent.

 Setting you apart